 - all-purpose flour (or half all-purpose and half whole wheat flour) is needed to bind all the ingredients together and give the muffins more structure

-- baking powder and baking soda are needed here to improve the rise instead of just baking powder alone, without baking soda.
-Read up on baking soda vs baking powder if you are unsure about the difference between them
+- leavening agents—baking powder is used, without baking soda since the muffins are made with plain milk Read up on baking soda vs baking powder if you are unsure about the difference between them

 - salt is really important to bring out the sweet vanilla flavour which can get lost.
 Don't skip it.
 I like to use Diamond Crystal fine kosher salt, but table salt will work, though the muffins will be saltier and you may want to halve the salt in that case.